soobinkiki/justin-portfolio/README.md

 # Justin Park / Frond End Developer
-- The first ever my personal portfolio website (v1.0).
+- This is the first ever my personal portfolio website (v1.0).
 Developed using HTML, CSS, Bootstrap, and React.js.

 # Hello, Recruiter!
 - Looking for a new opportunity as a Front End Developer.